common-voice/cv-datasheets/cv-corpus/sps/23.0-2025-09-17/draft/en/ms-MY.md

 # *[Bahasa Malay]* &mdash; Bahasa Malay (`ms-MY`)
 This datasheet is for version 23.0 of the the Mozilla Common Voice *Spontaneous Speech* dataset for Bahasa Malay (`ms-MY`).
-The dataset contains 7 hours of recorded speech (6 hours validated) from 22 speakers.
+The dataset contains 1144 clips representing 7 hours of recorded speech (6 hours validated) from 22 speakers.

 ## Language